Does fat shaming work? New research has the answer

 8. Will weight loss before conception make mom and baby healthier?

 A woman’s overall health before conception can impact her pregnancy and the health of her fetus.

-Amy Rothberg, M.D., Ph.D., an endocrinologist at Michigan Medicine, says infants of overweight mothers carry a lifetime risk of obesity, diabetes and heart disease and evidence proposes that obesity starts at the earliest stages of human development.
+Amy Rothberg, M.D., Ph.D., an endocrinologist at Michigan Medicine, says infants of overweight mothers carry a lifetime risk of obesity, diabetes, and heart disease.
+Evidence proposes that obesity starts at the earliest stages of human development.

 A clinic trial, run by Michigan Medicine, hopes to determine how weight loss prior to pregnancy affects maternal and fetal health.

 Read more: Do I have body dysmorphia or am I just fat?